-In the Cloud Data Fusion private instance that you provision, both design and execution environments use private IP addresses.
-They don't use external internet IP addresses attached to any Cloud Data Fusion Compute Engine.
-As a result, as a design-time tool, the Cloud Data Fusion private IP instance can't access data sources on the public internet.
+In Cloud Data Fusion versions earlier than 6.4, design and execution environments only use internal IP addresses.
+They don't use public internet IP addresses attached to any Cloud Data Fusion Compute Engine.
+As a design-time tool, the Cloud Data Fusion private instance can't access data sources on the public internet.

-To connect to data sources on the public internet from a private instance, you design your pipeline in a public instance and then, for execution, move it to a private instance in a customer project, where you control the project's VPC policies.
-You need to connect to your data from both the projects you use during design and execution.
+Instead, design the pipeline in a public instance.
+Then, for execution, move it to a private instance in a customer project, where you control the project's VPC policies.
+You must connect to your data from both projects.

 Access to data in design and execution environments